Localized mirror functor constructed from a Lagrangian torus: Introduction

 The mirror functor is computable by using {\em pearl complex} introduced by Biran-Cornea \cite{BC} (decorated with flat complex line bundles for the purpose of this paper), which is explained in Section \ref{sec:pearl}.

 In Section \ref{sec:toricFano}, we apply our construction to toric Fano manifolds, and transform Lagrangian torus fibers (decorated by flat connections) to matrix factorizations of the mirror. \footnote{We expect that the method in this paper works for general compact toric manifolds.
-To avoid technical issues in Lagrangian Floer theory, we restrict to the Fano case.} Even though the Hori-Vafa mirror $W$ has only finitely many terms, the mirror matrix factorizations $R$ have infinitely many terms in general and are hard to write down explicitly.
+To avoid technical issues in Lagrangian Floer theory, we restrict to the Fano case.} However, the mirror matrix factorizations are hard to be fully computed.

 On the other hand, we find that the leading-order terms of such a matrix factorization $R$ always form another matrix factorization $R_0$.
 We deduce an explicit closed formula for $R_0$ and show that it is of {\em wedge-contraction type}, and hence it is a generator of the category of matrix factorizations by the result of Dyckerhoff \cite{Dyc}.
-We conjecture that there always exists an isomorphism between $R$ and $R_0$.
-This is verified for $\dim X \leq 4$.
+By spectral-sequence argument of Polishchuk-Vaintrob \cite{PV}, we deduce that terms in $R-R_0$ do not contribute to cokernel, and hence $R$ is also a generator of the category.

+We summarize the main result as follows.
+We switch from the Novikov field $\Lambda$ to the complex field $\C$ by substituting the Novikov formal variable $T$ by $e^{-1}$, in order to match with Hori-Vafa mirrors of toric Fano manifolds.
+It is valid since both $W$ and the matrix factorization $R$ have finitely many terms in the Fano case.
+For non-Fano cases one should stick with the Novikov field $\Lambda$.